prekshaj-ain/DSA_practice/sorting/readme.md

   Space complexity: O(1)

 ## Insertion sort

 Insertion sort is the sorting mechanism where the sorted array is built having one item at a time.
 The array elements are compared with each other sequentially and then arranged simultaneously in some particular order.
 The analogy can be understood from the style we arrange a deck of cards.
 This sort works on the principle of inserting an element at a particular position, hence the name Insertion Sort.
 Time complexity: O(n^2)
 Space complexity: O(1)

+## Pattern

+- When given numbers are from 1 to N. => use cyclic sort

+## questions `leetcode`

+- Find the only missing number
+- Find all the numbers disappeared from the array
+- find the duplicate numbers
+- find all the duplicates from array
+- find mismatch